Watch maintenance and care

 Tritium vs Luminescent Layer

 The tritium ampoules that illuminate the indexes and hands of our watches from the PRIM Sport Tritium series have different properties than standard technologies such as luminescent colors.
-Thanks to a layer of luminescent color or tritium ampoules, the indexes will be highlighted in low light conditions or in the dark.
-The classic mixture of luminescent color is applied in different layers.
-It affects the luminosity and duration of luminosity, or the light emission that it can absorb from another light source.
-The emission of luminescent color is very intense after illumination, unlike tritium ampoules, see the photo taken immediately after illumination, approximately within 1 minute.
-Watches using tritium are above and to the right.
+Thanks to a layer of luminescent paint or tritium ampoules, the indices will be highlighted in low light conditions or in the dark.
+The classic mixture of luminescent paint is applied in different layers.
+It affects the luminosity and duration of luminosity, or the light emission it absorbs from another light source.
+The emission of the luminescent color is very intense after illumination, unlike tritium ampoules, see photo taken immediately after illumination, approximately within 1 minute.
+Watches using tritium are at the top and right.

 After a few minutes, the radiation is roughly the same for both variants.
 See photos approx. 5 min. after illumination.

-The third picture shows how luminescent indexes emit almost no light, unlike ampoules. tritium.
-See photos approx. 25 min. after illumination.
+The third image shows how luminescent indices emit almost no light, unlike tritium ampoules.
+See photos about 25 minutes after exposure.

 The last picture was taken 15 hours after exposure.